To root for the Mets, you Must Endure The Suffering

 Bad deals

 The Mets of the late 1960s and early 1970s were a memorable bunch.
-The Amazins won the World Series in 1969 and the Ya Gotta Believe team came within a game of doing so in 1973.
+The Amazin's won the World Series in 1969 and the Ya Gotta Believe team came within a game of doing so in 1973.

 But that doesn't mean they were perfect.
 Their management made a few bad trades.
 OK, really, really bad trades -- especially the one that sent Nolan Ryan to the Angels for Jim Fregosi and three others.
 The Mets thought Fregosi, who had played about 1,400 games at shortstop in his career, could be easily converted to third base.
 Not quite.